BluePhoenix/ChatGPT-Export-Tools/README.md

 3. Create a searchable index of your conversations
 4. Help you decide which conversations to keep or delete

+For example, you can add the generated Markdown files into a private Obsidian vault.

 ## Features

 - **Chat Cleaner** (`chat_cleaner.py`): Generates a CSV overview of all conversations with metadata and previews